FredKSchott/snowpack/docs/08-guides.md

 [SASS](https://sass-lang.com/) is a "mature, stable, and powerful professional grade CSS extension language" that compiles to CSS.
 Use the [SASS CLI](https://sass-lang.com/install) to compile your SASS into CSS, and then load that CSS anywhere in your application.

+**You might also like:** [csz](https://github.com/lukejacksonn/csz), run-time CSS modules with support for SASS-like selectors.
+CSZ runs directly in the browser, so you can skip the SASS build/watch step.

 ### Tailwind CSS

 ```toml